munificent/craftinginterpreters/book/optimization.md

 ^code is-bool (2 before, 1 after)

-That looks a little weird.
-It *kind* of looks like it only checks for `false` but what about `true`?
+That looks a little strange.
 A more obvious macro would look like:

 ```c
 #define IS_BOOL(v) ((v) == TRUE_VAL || (v) == FALSE_VAL)